-My Family (with pictures!)
+My Family (with pictures)

 My research has two broad themes.
 The first of these is phonological development and disorders.
 My research tries to address a variety of questions.
 How do children acquire the sound structure of their native language?
 What do children (and, for that matter, adults) know about the sound structure of their language?
 What are the limits of individual differences in this knowledge?
 What cognitive, linguistic, social, perceptual, and motor skills support speech-sound learning?
 What causes some children to have severe difficulties acquiring the sound structure of their native language in the absence of any clear predisposing factors?
-What are the social and educational consequences of variation in and disorders of knowledge the sound structure of language?
+What are the social and educational consequences of variation in and disorders of knowledge of the sound structure of language?

 Figure: M. Beckman, J. Edwards